Current News and Collaborations (last updated 2 July, 2008)

 Songs from Tha Rgyas online

 These songs are recorded in Tha Rgyas Village, Rtsa Zhol Township, Mol Gro Gung Dkar County, Lhasa City, Tibet Autonomous Region.
 The songs were mostly sung by Drolkar and Lhaya, both of whom are in their 70s.
 The songs are mostly wedding party songs, which are sung to entertain guests at weddings.
 Digital Himalaya is delighted to host this unique collection of songs.
-Please click here to visit the page containing the songs from Tha Rgyas.

 (February 2008)